-It’s not personal, it’s business.
+It’s not personal, it’s just business.

-Another scenario where having a business account can protect you personally could be if the business fails.
-If for whatever reason, your business closes and your accounts are intertwined, you could be personally liable for any debts incurred by the business.
+Another scenario where this protection applies could be if the business fails.
+If, for whatever reason, your business closes and your accounts are intertwined, you could be personally liable for any debts incurred by the business.

 Protection doesn’t end there!
 Having a business account can help safeguard your personal identity, too.
 Running a business typically means you have to make frequent and often large purchases.
 The more transactions you run up on your personal card, the greater the risk for fraud.
 With a dedicated business account, you can keep your personal monies safe should any issues arise.